ahchong0629/-AIRA-AI-research-article-Assistant/README.md

 1. AIRA is supported by using python (for coding), OpenAI GPT-4o (for the brain), Gradio (for the interactive interface), PymuPDF (for extracting the text).

-2. Please update your own OpenAI API key (set in ".env" file)
+2. Please update your own OpenAI API key (set in ".env" file, format: 'OPENAI_API_KEY=sk-xxxxx')

+(If you need help to know where to find the OpenAI API key, please visit: https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)